 Bertram Wilberforce Wooster was born on June 11, circa 2000.
 He's a West Highland White Terrier from Stillwater, Oklahoma and he spent his formative months in a chicken coop.
-This, as you might guess, didn't work out and he was exiled to McKinney, Texas where he happily lives today.
+This, as you might guess, didn't work out and he was exiled to Texas.
 His interests include toys which squeak, cookies, sleeping, red sauce and round meat, visiting Grandma and Grandpa, romping through Art History, rides in the car, chasing chickens, napping, cheese, whipped cream, dinner, watching television, barking and being a bossy boots.
 Bertie is a staunch advocate for the rights of homeless animals and encourages everyone with a good home and love in their hearts to consider adopting a pet.
 To that end, Bertie adopted his very own cat, Oscar, who he found living in his backyard.

 Mr. Punch is a puppet based on the centuries-old tradition of Punch & Judy.
 He was custom-made by the master British puppet-maker Bryan Clarke.
 He came to Texas in 2011 and is passionate about hitting things with sticks, sausages, petting horses, chattering, beating the Devil, not being hanged, and meeting other puppets.
 Mr. Punch is the proud mascot of Stalking the Belle Époque and has a central seat in Joseph's office from which he oversees everything.
 Throughout the years, Punch has been joined by other Mr. Punches and an assortment of puppets which were made throughout the Nineteenth and Twentieth Centuries.